jfkw/obs-service-go_modules/README.md

 Presently it is assumed the Go application is distributed as a tarball `app-0.1.0.tar.gz` unpacking to `app-0.1.0/`.
-`obs-service-go_modules` will autodetect tarball archives of the form `app-0.1.0.tar.gz`, where the RPM packaing uses spec file `app.spec`.
+`obs-service-go_modules` will autodetect tarball archives of the form `app-0.1.0.tar.gz`, where the RPM packaging uses spec file `app.spec`.

 Create a `_service` file containing: